zapalm/psdiag/README.md

 [ok] : Checking PHP configuration.
 The option "allow_url_fopen" must be "On".
 [ok] : Checking PHP configuration.
 The option "allow_url_include" must be "Off".
 [ok] : Checking PHP configuration.
 The option "file_uploads" must be "On".
 [ok] : Checking PHP configuration.
-The value of these options must be empty: "auto_prepend_file" and "auto_append_file".
+The value of these options must be empty: "auto_prepend_file" and "auto_append_file" (for security reasons and for the operation of some modules).
+[ok] : Checking required PHP compatibility.
+Minimum but not recommended PHP version: 5.6.
+Maximum PHP version: 7.2.
+Your PHP version: 5.6.38.
 [ok] : Checking write permissions (recommended: 0755) for the directory: app/Resources/translations.
 [ok] : Checking write permissions (recommended: 0755) for the directory: app/config.
 [ok] : Checking write permissions (recommended: 0755) for the directory: cache.